hblasins/uwSim/README.md

 To succesffuly run the scripts in this project the following dependencies need to be installed.

+### Required
 * [Homebrew](https://brew.sh) - a package manager for Mac OSX, it will make installing many components much easier.
 * [RenderToolbox4](http://rendertoolbox.org) - a set of Matlab tools to create, manipulate and render complex 3D scene files.
 * [Docker](https://www.docker.com) - RenderToolbox4 uses either Mitsuba or PBRT renderers to
 produce final images.
 Rather than install these programs we provide their dockerized implementations.
 A cross-platform Docker engine is required to run these.
-* [CVX](http://cvxr.com/) - a Matlab toolbox for convex optimization.
 * [ISET](http://imageval.com) - Image Systems Engineering Toolbox for camera sensor simulations.
 * [DCRaw](https://www.cybercom.net/~dcoffin/dcraw/) - a simple program for reading raw camera images.

+## Optional
+* [CVX](http://cvxr.com/) - a Matlab toolbox for convex optimization.
+We currently use MATLAB Optimization Toolbox to peform a very small nubmer of calculations in certain data analysis scripts.
+The same computation can be coded with CVX.

-We have successfully installed and run the simulator on OSX and Linux (Debian) systems.
-If you are interested in using the code on a Windows machine the biggest limitation is RenderToolbox4, which is not officially supported on Windows platforms (but we have heard of some successful installations).
+We have successfully installed and run the simulator on OSX and Linux (Debian) systems on an number of MATLAB releases prior to 2017a.
+If you are interested in using the code on a Windows machine the biggest limitation is RenderToolbox4, which is not officially supported on Windows (but we have heard of some successful installations).

 ## Data